TimotheeMickus/codwoe/codalab/README.md

 # CodaLab website configuration

-Adapted from the Sample CodaLab competition for SemEval
+Adapted from the Sample CodaLab competition for SemEval.